keyhot/ecofun-backend/README.md

 ### EcoFun Backend ♻️
 ## FastAPI + PostgreSQL Backend
 This project is a backend application built with FastAPI, designed to provide a robust and scalable RESTful API with PostgreSQL as the database for the EcoFun project.
+It was developed within 24 hours during the HackWarsaw event held by AngelHack on 15-16th of June, 2024.

 ## App Demo Video
 https://www.youtube.com/shorts/P8XtMF8sVk8